csound-flossmanual/csound-floss/book/12-d-csound-in-ios.md

 );
 ```

 This appends an opcode implemented by external software to Csound's internal opcode list.
 The opcode list is extended by one slot, and the parameters are copied into the new slot.

-Basically, what we have done is declaring three pointers to functions (iMOOGLADDER, kMOOGLADDER and aMOOGLADDER) implemented in the class _AudioDSP_.
+Basically, what we have done is declaring three pointers to functions
+(iMOOGLADDER, kMOOGLADDER and aMOOGLADDER) implemented in the class _AudioDSP_.

 The second step is to declare the data structure used by the opcode in the **AudioDSP.h**.
 So the header file csdl.h must be included according to the documentation:

-_Plugin opcodes can extend the functionality of Csound, providing new functionality that is exposed as opcodes in the Csound language.
-Plugins need to include this header file only, as it will bring all necessary data structures to interact with Csound.
-It is not necessary for plugins to link to the libcsound library, as plugin opcodes will always receive a CSOUND\* pointer (to the CSOUND_struct) which contains all the API functions inside.This is the basic template for a plugin opcode.
+_Plugin opcodes can extend the functionality of Csound, providing new functionality
+that is exposed as opcodes in the Csound language.
+Plugins need to include this header file only, as it will bring all necessary data structures
+to interact with Csound.
+It is not necessary for plugins to link to the libcsound library,
+as plugin opcodes will always receive a CSOUND\* pointer (to the CSOUND_struct) which contains all
+the API functions inside.
+This is the basic template for a plugin opcode.
 See the manual for further details on accepted types and function call rates.
 The use of the LINKAGE macro is highly recommended, rather than calling the functions directly._

 ```c
 typedef struct {